tigerbeetle/tigerbeetle/docs/quick-start/cli-repl.md

 Now that you've created some accounts and transfers, you may want to dig into the [data model](../design/data-modeling.md) to learn more about how to build with TigerBeetle.

+You can also take a look at the [Operations](../reference/operations/index.md) to see what else you can do with the REPL.